What’s New in 2026

 Freelance Isn’t Free Act

-Under this law, businesses that hire freelancers to provide services worth $800 or more must formalize agreements for services through written contracts and pay the freelancer within 30 days.
+Under this Act, businesses that hire freelancers to provide services valued at $800 or more must formalize service agreements in writing and pay the freelancer within 30 days.

 Clean Slate Law

-Certain criminal convictions will now be automatically sealed after a certain period of time.
+Under this law, certain criminal convictions will be automatically sealed after a set period.
 Employers can’t ask about sealed convictions or take them into account to make adverse employment decisions.

 Any employer who conducts a criminal record check must provide the job applicant with a copy of their records and inform them of their right to correct any errors.
 They must also give the applicant a copy of Article 23-A, which explains how employers can use applicants’ criminal records in decision-making.